 Full planning permission is generally granted for a period of three years, after which time the permission will expire, unless building works have already commenced.
-The data in this section therefore relates to those full planning permissions expiring in the first quarter of 2019 which were approved in the first quarter of 2016.
+The data in this section therefore relates to those full planning permissions expiring in the second quarter of 2019 which were approved in the second quarter of 2016.

-5 In the Strategic Housing Land Availability Assessment (SHLAA) only sites of 0.25 acres (0.1 Ha, 0.6 vergée) and over or that could provide 5 or more dwellings have been identified as contributing to the supply of land.
+In the Strategic Housing Land Availability Assessment (SHLAA) only sites of 0.25 acres (0.1 Ha, 0.6 vergée) and over or that could provide 5 or more dwellings have been identified as contributing to the supply of land.
 It was envisaged that mainly sites below this threshold would contribute to windfall provision, although sites over this threshold may come forward as windfall.
 The Plan does not include housing site allocations in the Local Centres or Outside of the Centres and the SHLAA did not include those locations in the land supply.
 Any dwellings permitted in these locations would form part of the windfall provision.

-6 The 'Years Supply' is an indicator to illustrate how the current supply of housing through the planning system compares to the requirement of the Strategic Land Use Plan to provide a 5 year supply in the Island Development Plan (IDP) (at the time of the adoption of the Plan).
+&lt;sup>6 The 'Years Supply' is an indicator to illustrate how the current supply of housing through the planning system compares to the requirement of the Strategic Land Use Plan to provide a 5 year supply in the Island Development Plan (IDP) (at the time of the adoption of the Plan).
 This is not a target but tracks the progress of the implementation of the IDP.
 A supply of less than 5 years would indicate that further housing sites may be required to be allocated through a review of the IDP.
 A continuous supply of 5 years is not a requirement.

-During this quarter, no full planning permissions, of the 108 full permissions granted in 2016, lapsed without being taken up for development - see Figure 12 below.
-78 of the 2016 permissions have been taken-up to date.
+During this quarter, 8 full planning permissions (3 dwellings) lapsed without being taken up for development - see Figure 12 below.
+This represents 7% of the 108 full planning permissions granted in 2016.
+79 of these permissions have been taken-up.

-Location Lapsed Permissions Q1 2019 Lapsed Permissions 2016 Lapsed Dwellings Q1 2019 Lapsed Dwellings 2016
+Location Lapsed Permissions Q2 2019 Lapsed Permissions 2016 Lapsed Dwellings Q2 2019 Lapsed Dwellings 2016

-Main Centres - - -
+Main Centres 2 2 0 0

-Local Centres - - -
+Local Centres - - - -

-Outside of the - - -
+Outside of the 6 6 3 3

 Centres

-Total 0 0 0 0
+Total 8 8 3 3